 Your semen is what carries your sperm out of your body during ejaculation.
 While you still ejaculate normally following a vasectomy, your semen no longer contains any sperm.
 Because the sperm that your body still produces has nowhere to go, it’s simply absorbed by your body.

 Quick, easy, and permanent vasectomy surgery means you can be intimate with your partner without having to worry about causing an unintended pregnancy.
-It also means you no longer have to worry about birth control when you’re in the heat of the moment.
+It also means you no longer have to worry about birth control.

 Vasectomy surgery has been an effective form of permanent birth control for countless men over the years.
 With few risks or side effects, the procedure won’t affect your ability to get an erection or change your testosterone levels in any way.